ImTAOficial/project-task/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-To start the project in a terminal: npm start

 DB IN NODE JS:
 To create the Project to Node Js: npm init -y